Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 Why do high achievers often have low self-esteem?

 Because achievement became their survival persona’s strategy.
 Their childhood blueprint taught them: “You are only valuable when you produce, perform, or succeed.”
 So they achieve compulsively — but no accomplishment ever fills the void because the wound isn’t about achievement.
 It’s about inherent worth that was never reflected back to them as children.
+The shame turns a person into a human doing, not a human being.
 The Worst Day Cycle™ keeps them chasing external validation while their internal sense of worth stays empty.

 Is self-esteem the same as self-love?